ISUgenomics/data_wrangling/merge_data/README.md

 - detecting missing data in results

 ## App Features
-- merging files of different format, i.e., different column headers
+- merging files of the same or different format, i.e., with different column headers or different column order
 - merging files separated by different delimiters (including .xlsx files)
 - merging multiple files all at once
-- keeping only selected columns during the merge
+- keeping only selected columns during the merge (the same or different columns from files)

 ## Algorithm